 - review of existing relevant documentation and data

-- assessment of future conditions effecting the shoreline including erosion and sea level rise.
+- assessment of future conditions affecting the shoreline including erosion and sea level rise.

 What will happen next?